 What Is A Fish Tank Powerhead & What Does A Powerhead Do In An Aquarium?

-A powerhead is water circulating device for your fish tank.
+A powerhead is a water-circulating device for your fish tank.
 It looks like a filter, but it isn’t.

 It has a sealed motor which creates water flow when you install the powerheads underwater.
 Once you turn on the motor, it helps create movement in the water that looks like natural waves.